HawraAlomani/Clever-Child-Project/README.md

 Admin:
 -	Create, Read, Update, Delete Content Creators.
 -	Create, Read, Update, Delete courses.
+-	Create, Read, Update, Delete courses subscriptions.
 -	Create, Read, Update, Delete Parents.
 -	Create, Read, Update, Delete Children.

 Content Creators (Specialists):
--	Make an order to become a content creator (must be sent to the admin).
+-	Make an order to become a content creator (register as specialist).
 -	Add, read, update, delete their courses.
 -	View the progress of each child in their courses.
 -	View all other courses from other specialists.
+-	Future plans:
 		- Write suggestions to other specialists to improve their content.
 		- Interact with the parents.

 Parents (Grown-ups):
 -	View all courses.
--	Add/ Delete courses to their child’s account.
+-	Add/Delete courses to their child’s account by making subscription to the course.
 -	Track their children’s progress in the course.
 -	View the area of subscribed courses of their children.
+-	Future plans:
 		- View the area of favorite courses.

 Children:
 -	Select their age.
 -	View a list of courses based on category.
 -	View another list of courses based on subscriptions.
 -	View the summary of a course.
+-	view the course.
+-	Future plans:
 		- Add the course to favorites.
--	view the course.

 Project Planning Diagram: